 Many Linux distributions, including Red Hat Enterprise Linux (RHEL), have replaced ntpd with chronyd as the default NTP client.

-Chrony is an implementation of the Network Time Protocol (NTP) and is an alternative to ntpd, which is a reference implementation of NTP.
+Chrony implements the Network Time Protocol (NTP) and is an alternative to ntpd, a reference implementation of NTP.

 Chrony runs on Unix-like operating systems (including Linux and macOS) and is released under the GNU GPL v2.
-The first stable release of chrony was on August 31, 2022.
+Its first stable release was on August 31, 2022.

 The chronyd daemon can also be configured as a server to provide accurate time to computer systems in your internal network.
 In Red Hat Enterprise Linux 7, the default NTP user space daemon is chronyd and it must be disabled if you want to use the ntpd daemon.